kucerarichard/Glitched_Golem/4-rother-plumbs-for-ars-poetica-uploader.md

 *

 When sitting in a café, riding the city bus, Yeats would sometimes slip into a compositional trance, rocking back and forth in his seat, working out time in a measured hum, marking the meters with his hands.
-So completely would he inhabit that state that he was often unresponsivewhen people offered their help.
+So completely would he inhabit that state that he was often unresponsive when people offered their help.
 As his daughter once observed, he simply disappeared.

 *